Grazfather/st2205tool/output/readme.txt

+All patches need libst205 to be installed before compiling.

 ** mplayer-1.0rc2-libst2205.patch **
 This is a patch against MPlayer v1.0rc2 to add support for a hacked ST2205 device as a video output device.